baskerville/bspwm/README.md

 `bspwm` have only two sources of informations: the X events it receives and the messages it reads on a dedicated socket.

-Those messages are sent through the `bspc` program.
+Those messages are sent via `bspc`.

 If the `BSPWM_SOCKET` environment variable is defined, it will be used as the socket path, otherwise `/tmp/bspwm-socket` is used.